viccic/GEO5017-Machine-Learning-for-the-Built-Environment/README.md

 Both methods make use of a gradient descent to iteratively approach the optimal solution.
 This is specified in gradient_descent.py.

 ## Output
+When running main.py the code will print:
 * The parameters of the linear regression and polynomial regression
-* The estimated next location
-* Graphs showing the path of the drone compared to the estimates
+* The estimated next location for the acceleration model Additionally, three graphs showing the path of the drone compared to the estimates will be saved to the output folder

 ## Setup Instructions
 Install dependencies: